Live review | Janel Leppin’s Ensemble Volcanic Ash: ‘Ahhh-vant garde’ revelations

 Sunday evenings at Bohemian Caverns can often seem like a prayer meeting.
 Bobby Hill – director of Transparent Productions, the organization that has presented avant-garde music at the club on various Sundays since 2011 – graces the stage much like a deacon delivering church news, warming up the congregation for the sermon.
 The dark, subterranean air shimmers with anticipation.
 On Sunday, the tension was particularly heightened for Janel Leppin.
 This was the first time the Washington Women in Jazz Festival has collaborated with Transparent Productions.
 And it was the first time Leppin, an experimental cellist and one-half of the duo Janel & Anthony, has led a group at Bohemian Caverns.
 Transparent’s series there has brought some of the most cerebral and soulful artists, who simultaneously strive to push musical boundaries.
 Leppin fits directly within that framework of bold originality.

 This performance marked only one more chapter in the unfolding body of work we have come to expect from Leppin, one of the hardest working creative musicians in D.C.
 Her compositional and technical prowess have been tested and proven through years of collaboration and study with masters.
 In addition to her critically acclaimed duo with Anthony Pirog, she has toured with Kyp Malone of TV on the Radio, collaborated extensively with Baltimore pedal steel guitarist Susan Alcorn, and studied Indian and Persian classical music with leading practitioners of those traditions.
-(Full disclosure: She has also performed on occasion with Laughing Man, a rock band of which I am a member.)
+(She has also performed on occasion with Laughing Man, a rock band of which I am a member.)
 She is also a member of Stylus, a record-player ensemble.
 All of her influences and experiences add up to make her one of the most unique young cellists in music today.

 Her Ensemble Volcanic Ash, which debuted on Sunday, is a quintet featuring bassoonist Amy Fraser, saxophonist Sarah Hughes, harpist Jacqueline Pollauf, and vocalist/pianist Lisa Sokolov.
 Leppin led as a cellist and vocalist, and also brought an array of electronic pedals and a Califone portable record player.
 The group’s name came from an experience when she was on tour in Europe: When the Icelandic volcano erupted in 2010, infamously grounding more than 100,000 airline flights, Janel was one of those caught in the disruption.
 Rather than catastrophic explosions and molten lava, the major issue associated with the eruption was the ash.
 “I was fascinated that the world was forced to stand still for an indefinite amount of time,” she said in an interview.
 “This beautiful, ethereal substance, tiny shards of volcanic glass, was creating total chaos in our modern world, which seems to dominate and control nature in every way conceivable.”